mobizt/FirebaseJson/README.md

 Function `FirebaseJsonArray.add` is used for adding the new contents e.g. String, Number (int and double), Boolean, Array and Object to JSON array.

-Function `FirebaseJsonArray.set` is for edit, overwrite, create new (if not exist) contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path or defined index of JSON array.
+Function `FirebaseJsonArray.set` is for edit, overwrite, create new (if not exist) contents e.g. String, Number (int, float, and double), Boolean, Array and Object at the defined relative path or defined index of JSON array.